Revolution of 1934: 1933 election

+Preparation
-1934 was a year of constant class clashes, established on the basis of small incidents and short general strikes, which allowed the movement to arrive on the eve of October in the fullness of its strength, with great confidence and extraordinarily united.

-The rebels had a considerable stock of rifles and pistols on them.
-Most of the rifles came from a shipment of arms supplied by Indalecio Prieto, a socialist party moderate.
-The rifles had been landed by the yacht Turquesa at Pravia, north-east of Oviedo; Prieto swiftly fled to France to avoid arrest.
-Other weapons came from captured arms factories in the region and the miners also had their dynamite blasting charges, which were known as "la artillería de la revolución."
+Spain had been subject to constant clashes in the form of small incidents and short general strikes, which allowed the revolutionary movement to arrive on the eve of October in the fullness of its strength, with great confidence and extraordinarily united.
+Many left-wing and far-left organizations, either endorsed or tolerated by the Republican government, were well-organized and prepared for such an action.
+They had a considerable stock of rifles and pistols on them.
+Most of the rifles came from a shipment of arms supplied by Indalecio Prieto, a socialist party moderate, on the yacht Turquesa at Pravia, north-east of Oviedo.
+Prieto swiftly fled to France to avoid arrest.
+Other weapons came from captured arms factories in the region and the miners also had their dynamite blasting charges, which were known as "the artillery of the revolution."

 Asturias

 The rising in Asturias was well prepared with headquarters in Oviedo.
 In several mining towns in Asturias, local unions gathered small arms and were determined to see the strike through.
-Fighting began on the evening of 4 October, with the miners occupying several towns, attacking and seizing local Civil and Assault Guard barracks.
+Fighting began on the evening of 4 October, with the miners occupying several towns, attacking and seizing local Civil Guard and Assault Guard barracks.

-At dawn on 5 October, the rebels attacked the Brothers' school in Turón.
+At dawn on 5 October, the rebels attacked the Catholic Brothers' school in Turón.
 The Brothers and the Passionist Fathers were captured and imprisoned in the "House of the People" while waiting for a decision from the Revolutionary Committee.
 Under pressure from extremists, the Committee condemned them to death.
-34 priests, six young seminarians aged 18 to 21, and several businessmen and civil guards were summarily executed by the revolutionaries in Mieres and Sama.
-58 religious buildings including churches, convents, and part of the university at Oviedo were burned and destroyed.

-The same day saw columns of miners advancing along the road to Oviedo, the provincial capital.
+34 priests, six young seminarians aged 18 to 21, and several businessmen and Civil Guards were summarily executed by the revolutionaries in Mieres and Sama.
+58 religious buildings including churches, convents, and part of the University of Oviedo were burned and destroyed.
+The same day saw columns of miners advancing along the road to Oviedo, the provincial capital of Asturias.
+Taking Oviedo, the rebels were able to seize the city's arsenal gaining 24,000 rifles, carbines, and light and heavy machine guns.
+Recruitment offices demanded the services of all workers between the ages of eighteen and forty for the "Red Army".
+Thirty thousand workers were mobilized for battle within ten days.
 With the exception of two barracks in which fighting with the garrison of 1,500 government troops continued, the city was taken by 6 October.
 The miners proceeded to occupy several other towns, most notably the large industrial centre of La Felguera, and set up town assemblies, or "revolutionary committees", to govern the towns that they controlled.

-Within three days the center of Asturias was in the hands of the rebels.
+Within three days, the center of Asturias was in the hands of the rebels.
 The revolutionary soviets set up by the miners attempted to impose order on the areas under their control, and the moderate socialist leadership of Ramón González Peña and Belarmino Tomás took measures to restrain violence.
+In the occupied areas, the rebels officially declared the proletarian revolution and abolished regular money.